FedericoJ4FRoselli/amisys/README.md

 **How to transfer files using an external PCMCIA adapter**

 Amisys are configured to be able to mount a FAT32-formatted compact flash, SD-card or similar by using an external adapter located in the PCMCIA expansion port.
 Just insert your card in the adapter and run `mount cf0:`.
 The stuff behind the scenes to make this work is l/fat95, devs/compactflash.device and devs/dosdrivers/cf0.
 This is no rocket science but it makes it **very easy** to transfer files to and from your real Amiga using Windows, macOS or GNU/Linux.
 Yay.

+**Troubleshooting**
+If you are cloning this repo on Windows and plan to use the dh0 folder you need to set `git config --global core.autocrlf false` to disable automatic transformation of line endings.
+If you clone this repo using CRLF, you will not be able to use the dh0 folder.
+If you need to use CRLF under Windows, I suggest you download the repo archive from Github instead.